 - A Long Baseline Array (LBA) of 30 x 18 m reflector antennas

 The main array is distributed to sample a wide range of scales from 10s of meters to 1000 km.
 A dense core and spiral arms provide high surface brightness sensitivity, with mid-baseline stations enhancing angular resolution.

-The SBA will be combined with 4 18m (main-array) antennas used in total power (TP) mode to completely fill in the central hole in the (u,v)-plane left by the 6m dishes.
+A short baseline array (SBA) will be sensitive to a portion of the larger angular scales undetected by the main array.
+The SBA may be combined with 4 18m (main-array) antennas used in a total power mode to completely fill in the central hole in the (u,v)-plane left by the 6m dishes.